rmrrt/otus-highload-staging/README.md

 We're using cargo watch with mirroring files you have locally to the container on debug.
 So changes that you make locally appear in the running container.

-In order to start the container, run the following commands:
+In order to start the container, run the following command:

 ```
 docker compose up --build